ChanderveerSinghShorthillsAI/Football-QnA-RAG-Project/README.md

 # BBC Football QnA System

-A Python-based end-to-end system that scrapes BBC Football articles, chunks and vectorizes the content, stores embeddings in a FAISS vector database, and answers user questions using relevant articles with Mistral-7B from HuggingFace and OpenAI.
+A Python-based end-to-end system that scrapes BBC Football articles, chunks and vectorizes the content, stores embeddings in a FAISS vector database, and answers user questions using relevant articles with OpenAI.
 The project includes automated evaluation of answers using RAGAs and strong testing with pytest.

 ---